Marketing BSBA

 Marketing Faculty

 Boryana Dimitrova, PhD (Drexel University).
-Assistant Clinical Professor.
-Global marketing, inter-organizational, marketing channels, retailing and retail management.
+Associate Clinical Professor.
+Global marketing, inter-organizational, marketing strategy, marketing channels, marketing.

 Jillian Hmurovic, PhD (University of Pittsburgh).
 Assistant Professor.
-Decision-making, time architecture, social impact.
+Consumer behavior, social impact, decision-making, time and time architecture, marketing.

 Yanliu Huang, PhD (The Wharton School, University of Pennsylvania).
 Associate Professor.
-Consumer n-store decision making, consumer planning, health marketing, memory and learning.
+Consumer n-store decision making, consumer planning, new technology in marketing, consumer welfare.

-Daniel Korschun, PhD (Boston University).
+Daniel Korschun, PhD (Boston University) Department Head and Stephen Cozen Research Scholar in Marketing..
 Associate Professor.
-Brand and corporate reputation management, corporate social responsibility, internal marketing, marketing strategy, relationship marketing.
+Brand and corporate reputation management, corporate political activism, corporate social responsibility, internal marketing, marketing strategy, marketing.

-Rajneesh Suri, PhD (University of Illinois at Urbana-Champaign) Associate Dean for Research, Marketing Department.
+Rajneesh Suri, PhD (University of Illinois at Urbana-Champaign) Senior Vice Provost, Academic Industry Partnerships..
 Professor.
-Pricing, promotions and branding.
+Consumer behavior, pricing and promotions, marketing.

 Srinivasan Swaminathan, PhD (University of Texas-Austin).
 Professor.
-Marketing research and strategy, pricing and promotions, loyalty and satisfaction.
+Marketing strategy, sales promotions, bottom of the pyramid (BOP) markets, marketing.

 Chen Wang, PhD (University of British Columbia).
 Associate Professor.
-Consumer curiosity, self-regulation and goals, sensory perception.
+Consumer curiosity, self-regulation and goals, sensory perception, consumer technology.

 Emeritus Faculty